magento/magento2/app/code/Magento/LoginAsCustomerApi/README.md

 - `\Magento\LoginAsCustomerApi\Api\SetLoggedAsCustomerCustomerIdInterface`:
     - set id of customer admin is logged as

+- `\Magento\LoginAsCustomerApi\Api\GenerateLoginCustomerTokenInterface`:
+    - generate an integration access token from a valid Login As Customer secret

 For information about a public API, see [Public interfaces & APIs](https://developer.adobe.com/commerce/php/development/components/api-concepts/).

 ## Additional information